datawakes/woodbrook/content/blog/20130501-street-lights.md

 +++
 title = "Steetlights"
-date = "2013-05-04T18:14:31+05:00"
+date = "2020-09-24T18:14:31+05:00"
 tags = ["streetlight", "security", "safety"] categories = ["neighborhood", "streetlight"] banner = "img/banners/streetlight.jpg"
 +++

-If the street lamp on your property is out or if you notice a street lamp out along the golf course or open space, please, report to [Delmarva Power](https://www.delmarva.com/) or call them at (800) 375-7117.
-Be prepared to give the street address that is closest to the light.
+The Woodbrook/DelMarva street light project is complete.
+If you notice a street light out along your street or along the golf course, please contact DelMarva Power by calling (800) 898-8042 or visiting [DelMarva.com/Outage/](https://www.delmarva.com/outage/).
+Be prepared to provide the street address closest to the light.